How Infrared Saunas Can Help With Chronic Fatigue

-Sweating is a therapy practice that dates back thousands of years in cultures around the world.
-A discovery of a bath house in Scotland dating back to the Bronze Age, around 2000 B.C., was recently reported in an article by the Observer.
-There are several different types of saunas, but regardless the type the health benefit’s your body receives from them are all the same.
-In Infrared saunas, special lamps use light waves to heat a person’s body instead of the entire room.
+Good Health Saunas recognizes that there are several different types of saunas that individuals can use, but, regardless of the type, the health benefits your body receives from them are all the same.
+In infrared saunas, special lamps use light waves to heat a person’s body instead of the entire room.
 Infrared saunas are one of the few mediums that provide infrared heat in a controlled environment.
 Infrared heat is an invisible electromagnetic wave with a wavelength longer than that of visible light that helps improve blood flow.
 Typically in a traditional sauna, the surrounding air is heated up to about 185 degrees, which then heats your body up.
 However, in infrared saunas the temperature only reaches about 140 degrees.
 Infrared rays penetrate your body more deeply, which cause your body to start sweating at a lower temperature than a traditional sauna.VIEW OUR SAUNA MODELS